I spent the past two weeks in Beijing teaching and coaching executives in the Robert H. Smith School of Business’s Executive MBA program there.

-I was impressed by how these talented executives from around the world have made learning a priority in their lives.
+I was impressed by how these talented executives worldwide have prioritised learning in their lives.

-Juggling family, work, travel and school is no easy feat, and yet more and more of them choose to make these sacrifices to keep current with new knowledge and to enhance their understanding of the best practices in business today.
+Juggling family, work, travel, and school is no easy feat, yet more and more of them choose to make these sacrifices to keep current with new knowledge and enhance their understanding of the best practices in business today.

 All around the world, people are going back to school, taking online courses, mastering additional languages, etc. — all in the spirit of growth and continual learning.